Kritarth384/github_website/README.md

 ## Run on Local Machine

-Install / Download all the files on your local machine
+Install or Download all the files on your local machine

 ``Step 1``  &nbsp; Install all the npm packages